 Is it worth it?
 Every premium barrel maker that I have ever purchased a barrel from (Kreiger, Lilja, etc.) has recommended breaking-in their barrels.
 That said, a few days after I finished this process, I ran into custom rifle builder Charlie Sisk at J. Guthrie’s memorial service.
 I asked him what he thought of the process and his reply was essentially that it’s a waste of time and ammo.

 “I shoot a custom barrel until the fouling causes the accuracy to deteriorate and then I clean it," he said.
 "A properly-chambered barrel won’t have any problems and the barrel itself has already been lapped.”

 Charlie builds some very accurate rifles and knows far more than I do on the subject so I wasn’t about to argue with him.
 Candidly, it’s hard to prove an outcome in a quantifiable way without testing a whole pile of identical barrels.
 This isn’t going to happen so I follow the instructions of the guys who have produced tens of thousands of barrels with their names stamped on them.
 For me, it’s worth it since it allows me to get to know the rifle, get the scope more-or-less zeroed, and produce a bunch of brass that I can neck-size.
 Besides, how often do you get a new custom barrel?

-As long as you do it correctly, it can’t hurt and could give you an accuracy edge.
+My Conclusion As long as you do it correctly, it can’t hurt and could give you an accuracy edge.
 You can’t go wrong taking the advice of barrel makers and benchrest shooters.
 Then again, does it make any difference you’d notice on a big game rifle?
 I seriously doubt it.
 It’s still a free country, you decide.